batumibiz/opencart-lts/README.md

 including **[Journal 3.2.10](https://themeforest.net/item/journal-advanced-opencart-theme/4260361)**
 and **[MazaEngine 1.13.10](https://themeforest.net/item/poco-advanced-opencart-theme/29855890)** (Poco Theme).

-**If your extension worked on clean OpenCart 4.1.0.3, it should work on OC+.** However, since several libraries (including jQuery) have been updated, some legacy extensions might require updates or replacements.
+**If your extension worked on clean OpenCart 4.1.0.3, or 4.1.0.4, it should work on OC+.** However, since several libraries (including jQuery) have been updated, some legacy extensions might require updates or replacements.

 Most importantly, the `error.log` on these production environments has remained clean for a long period, confirming the stability and reliability of this build.